speed1313/gomicollector/README.md

 $ git clone https://github.com/speed1313/gomicollector.git
 $ cd gomicollector
 $ cargo run
-free list: []
 mark and sweep
-free list after obj1 allocated: [0, 1, 2]
-obj1: Object { head: None, tail: None, marked: false, id: 3, data: Some("Obj1") }
+obj1 allocated Object { head: None, tail: None, marked: false, id: 3, data: Some("Obj1") }
-free list after tmp0 allocated: [0, 1]
-free list after tmp1 allocated: [0]
-free list after tmp2 allocated: []
+tmp0 will be allocated
+tmp1 will be allocated
+tmp2 will be allocated
+tmp3 will be allocated
 mark and sweep
-free list after tmp3 allocated: [0, 1]
-free list after obj2 allocated: [0]
+droped "tmp2"
+droped "tmp1"
+droped "tmp0"
-obj2: Object { head: None, tail: None, marked: false, id: 1, data: Some("Obj2") }
+obj2 allocated: Object { head: None, tail: None, marked: false, id: 1, data: Some("Obj2") }
-free list after tmp0 allocated : []
+tmp0 will be allocated
+tmp1 will be allocated
 mark and sweep
-free list after tmp1 allocated : [0, 1]
+droped "tmp0"
+droped "Obj2"
+droped "tmp3"
-free list after tmp2 allocated : [0]
+tmp2 will be allocated
-free list after tmp3 allocated : []
+tmp3 will be allocated
 mark and sweep
-free list after obj3 allocated: [0, 1]
+droped "tmp3"
+droped "tmp2"
+droped "tmp1"
-obj3: Object { head: None, tail: None, marked: false, id: 2, data: Some("Obj3") }
+obj3 allocated: Object { head: None, tail: None, marked: false, id: 2, data: Some("Obj3") }
-free list after tmp0 allocated : [0]
+tmp0 will be allocated
-free list after tmp1 allocated : []
+tmp1 will be allocated
+tmp2 will be allocated
 mark and sweep
-free list after tmp2 allocated : [0]
+droped "tmp1"
+droped "tmp0"
-free list after tmp3 allocated : []
+tmp3 will be allocated
 heap: Heap {
     heap: [
         Object {